top of page

 Social media is very important in that it allows you to network with other actors, promote your brand, share advice, support fellow actors, and share your latest achievements.
 There are several Facebook pages for the various regions in our country that are designed for the actor.
 You can request to join them and network with your fellow actors.

 Casting Directors do check on our social media.
 This gives them an idea of who we are and how we may behave and interact with others on set.
 If all you do is post negative material, you may be labeled as a negative person and difficult to work with.
 Avoid being argumentative.
 If someone writes something offensive to you, just continue scrolling or block that individual.
-Do not get caught up in a Facebook or Twitter war.
+Do not get caught up in a Facebook or X (formerly known as Twitter) war.

 Beth Melsky is a respected Casting Director in New York and has been in the business for many years.
 She writes an excellent blog about cleaning up your social media that I would strongly recommend actors read.